molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 `spectator.inject` is the equivalent of `TestBed.inject`.
-We get hold of the `FlickrService` fake and configure the `searchPublicPhotos` spy to return fixed data.
+We get hold of the `FlickrService` fake instance and configure the `searchPublicPhotos` spy to return fixed data.

 `spectator.query` not only finds elements in the DOM, but also child Components and other nested Directives.
 We find the three child Components and save them in variables since they will be used in all specs.